avasdao/nexajs/web/src/pages/studio.md

 A directory of the most popular Nexa services, with community ratings and reviews.

 Learn step-by-step how this portal was built using Nexa Builder Studio, featuring:
-- Local & remote database management
-- Nexa ID Protocol (nexid) integration
+1. Nexa ID Protocol (nexid) integration
+2. Local & remote database management
+3. Decentralized app (dApp) monetization
-- Real-tiime analytics
+4. Real-tiime analytics
-- Administrative permissions/roles
+5. Administrative permissions/roles

 ---